CognitiveScale/cortex-profiles-sdk-examples/cdata-connection/README.md

     -v $(pwd)/main-app/build:/opt/spark/work-dir/build \
     profiles-example submit_job.py "{\"payload\" : {\"config\": \"/app/conf/spark-conf.json\"}}"
 ```

+### Notes on JDBC CData BigQuery Connection deployed in GCP cluster with Workload Identity
+* Create secret `bq-props` as ```{"AuthScheme": "GCPInstanceAccount", "ProjectId": "<GCP Project>", "DatasetId": "<BigQuery Dataset Id>"}```
+* Create connection with this secret as plugin properties and driver name as `cdata.jdbc.googlebigquery.GoogleBigQueryDriver`
+* Add a custom parameter in connection with name `query` and value as query string like `SELECT * FROM bigquery-public-data.covid19_weathersource_com.postal_code_day_forecast WHERE forecast_date = '2022-10-30' LIMIT 10`

 (See [Run locally in a Docker container](#run-locally-in-a-docker-container-with-spark-submit) for instructions to build
 the application and create the Docker container).